 How many people can your camp hold?

-Our main camp cabin area can sleep 214 in cabins and other buildings, our lodges can sleep 100, and our tent camping areas (especially the Outback and Presgrave areas used for Camporees) can hold well over 1,000.
+Our main camp cabin area can now sleep 246 in cabins (if including Fox Den and Duck), 224 in just cabins.
+Our lodges can sleep 100, and our tent camping areas (especially the Outback and Presgrave areas used for Camporees) can hold well over 1,000.
 If your group exceeds these numbers, let us know and we will find a way to meet your needs!